ibm-cloud-docs/transit-gateway/vpe.md

 ## Setting up a VPE for {{site.data.keyword.tg_full_notm}}
 {: #vpe-endpoint-setup}

-When you create a VPE gateway by using the CLI or API, you must specify the [Cloud Resource Name (CRN)](/docs/account?topic=account-crn) of the region in which you want connect to {{site.data.keyword.tg_full_notm}}.
+When you create a VPE gateway by using the CLI or API, you must specify the [Cloud Resource Name (CRN)](/docs/account?topic=account-crn) of the region in which you want to connect to {{site.data.keyword.tg_full_notm}}.
 Review the following table for the available regions and CRNs to use to create your VPE gateway.

 {{site.data.keyword.tg_full_notm}} supports VPEs in all the VPC regions as shown.